Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Instructions

-• Put the Trader Joe's squash zig zags in a medium-sized bowl.
+• Put the butternut squash in a medium sized bowl.
 Stir in the oil and sprinkle with salt and pepper.

-• Spread the squash zig zags out in your air fryer basket or air fryer tray.
-If you have an air fryer oven, put the tray in the top rack position.
+• Dump the squash zig zags into the air fryer basket.
+Place them in a single, non-touching layer if you want them crispy.
+(You may need to cook them in batches to achieve this.)
+If you have an air fryer oven, place the tray in the top rack position.

 • Air fry for 10 minutes at 375°F (190°C), then stir and flip the squash zig zags.
 Air fry for 8-10 minutes more, or until done to your liking.